Red Faction II: Plot

-On Mars in the year 2080, five years after the events of Red Faction, the nanotechnology developed by Axel Capek, the head scientist of the Ultor Corporation prior to its fall, has been claimed by the Earth Defense Force (EDF).
-With this technology, the EDF commences a reorganization of the Ultor Corporation with a particular focus on enhanced supersoldiers and suitable weaponry.
-However, the research that was done by Capek in his laboratories has been consequently stolen by other militant groups and assorted terrorist organizations.
-This has gone on for years; the research has changed hands in the criminal underworld many times.
+In 2080, 5 years after the events of Red Faction, the nanotechnology developed by Axel Capek, the head scientist of the Ultor Corporation before its fall, has been claimed by the Earth Defense Force (EDF).
+With this technology, the EDF commences a reorganization of the Ultor Corporation, focusing on enhanced supersoldiers and suitable weaponry.
+However, the research that Capek did in his laboratories has been consequently stolen by other militant groups and assorted terrorist organizations.
+This has continued for years; the research has often changed hands in the criminal underworld.
 The player is introduced to their role as an explosives expert (codenamed "Alias") as he embarks on a special operations mission to claim the research data for the Republic of the Commonwealth.

 Eventually, the research is successfully claimed by the elite forces of Victor Sopot, Chancellor of the dystopic military state known as The Commonwealth.
-Sopot uses the nanotechnology to enhance his already formidable military forces, and successfully creates the first supersoldiers with the research data.
+Sopot uses nanotechnology to enhance his formidable military forces, successfully creating the first supersoldiers with the research data.
 However, fearing the potential of his new supersoldiers, he orders them all to be hunted down, executed, and replaced with far less intelligent, mutated horrors known as "The Processed".
-Collectively betrayed by their leader, the player's squad flees underground and ally themselves with the Red Faction as mercenaries.
-The Red Faction at this point in the story is an organized resistance movement that is strongly opposed to the rule of Sopot and the skewed political tenets of The Commonwealth.
+Collectively betrayed by their leader, the player's squad flees underground and allies itself with the Red Faction as mercenaries.
+At this point in the story, the Red Faction is an organized resistance movement strongly opposed to the rule of Sopot and the skewed political tenets of the Commonwealth.
 The squad eventually pursues Sopot and neutralizes all opposition in their way as the Red Faction takes the conflict to the streets in a joint uprising against the rule of The Commonwealth.
 During the initial stages of the game, the Red Faction and the squad mutually support each other as they overcome shared objectives such as sabotaging propaganda installations.
 The uprising culminates in successfully trapping Sopot in his missile silo and executing him.